How to Open a Bank Account in Japan as a Foreigner (2026 Guide)

 Other standard documents

-Besides a hanko and phone number, banks typically ask for:
+Besides a signature (or hanko) and a phone number, banks typically ask for:

 Step-by-Step Process for Opening a Bank Account in Japan